All Products

 Note

-• If you do not specify a name for a database or table that you want to restore, the system automatically generates a new database or table name by suffixing the name of the original database and table with _backup.
-For example, if the original table is test, a new table named test_backup is automatically generated.
+• If you do not specify a name for a destination database or table, the system automatically generates a new database or table name by suffixing the name of the original database and table with _backup.
+For example, if the name of an original table is test, the destination table is automatically named test_backup.

 • If you do not select a table after you select a database, all tables in the database are restored.